 Attendance counts.
 Given the unexpected and uncontrollable events in everyone's life, one lecture (10% of the total classes) may be missed without any penalty (except the final group presentations).
-If you miss additional lectures, your course grade will be reduced per absence.
+You may make up missed lectures by attending the other class offered that same week.